-- para Possess a biblically-based Wesleyan theology of missions. - Be able to demonstrate the uniqueness of Christianity. - Understand the principles of cross-cultural communication and how these dynamics can affect cross-cultural ministry. - Experience a significant cross-cultural exchange and exhibit ability to adjust within a culture other than one's own. - Affirm a personal calling to a cross-cultural ministry.
+- Articulate a Wesleyan theology of missions as distilled from the Old and New Testaments. - Understand the uniqueness of Christianity among the religions of the world and its transforming influence within culture, society and individuals. - Duderstand the principles of cross-cultural communication and how these dynamics can affect cross-cultural ministry. - Experience a significant cross-cultural exchange and exhibit ability to adjust within a culture other than one's own. - ^{III} Affirm/Confirm one's role in the task of world evangelism.